Denes-cilwal/Go-tests/README.md

 - Small regression suite

-  - You have test case around all code and if you change any part of code and if you chnage any part of code for a new feature you will get advanced feeback incase something in code.
+  - You have test case around all code and if you change any part of code and if you chaage any part of code for a new feature you will get advanced feedback incase something in code.

 - Reduction in Bugs
 - Cleaner and Simple Code